Rules and Event Information

 - Line - 20+ Dancers | 4:00 Standard | 7:00 Extended

 - Production - 20+ Dancers | 6:00 Standard | 10:00 Extended

-Note: Lip sync and vocalization are permitted in all categories.
-Gymnastic/acrobatic moves are limited to three in all categories except Acro Dance, Student Choreography, Open, Pom/Drill & Production, which allow unlimited moves.
+NOTE: Lip sync and vocalization are permitted in all categories.
+Gymnastic/acrobatic moves are limited to 3 in all categories except Acro Dance, Student Choreography, Open, Pom/Drill & Production, which allow unlimited moves.
 A round-off is considered an acro move unless used as a pass preparation.
 Acro moves performed in unison by two or more dancers are considered one move.
 Consecutive moves by different dancers are counted separately.

 - Acro Dance - Acrobatic routine incorporating dance choreography